Roger Rabbit: Who P-P-P-Plugged Roger Rabbit? (1991)

 Roger is also a character in Wolf's novel, Who P-P-P-Plugged Roger Rabbit?.
 In the book, Roger Rabbit is sure that Clark Gable has not only stolen the role of Rhett Butler in the soon-to-be-shot Gone with the Wind, but he has also stolen the heart of Jessica.
 Investigating the affair, Eddie Valiant, Toon protector, finds himself up to his fedora in murder and Hollywood corruption.

 The book is neither a sequel nor a prequel to Who Censored Roger Rabbit? or the film adaptation by Touchstone/Amblin.
 It is a spin-off story with the same characters, just different situations.

 Aladdin and the King of Thieves (1996)

 Roger and Jessica both make small cameo appearances.

 Who Wacked Roger Rabbit (2013)

-In Who Wacked Roger Rabbit?, the third novel in Gary K. Wolf's acclaimed Roger Rabbit/Toontown series, hard-boiled gumshoe Eddie Valiant lands a plum job as Gary Cooper's bodyguard while Coop scouts locations for his next movie—a screwball comedy titled Hi, Toon!
-But Eddie's dream job quickly turns into a nightmare.
-The film's being shot in Toontown, and Coop's co-star turns out to be none other than Roger Rabbit.
-Eddie's a big fan of Coop.
-Of Roger?
-Not so much.
-Now a sinister hoodlum is threatening to murder Coop if the movie gets made.
-Before long, Eddie, Coop, Roger, and the ever-glamorous Jessica Rabbit are embroiled in a mystery that could destroy Toontown.
-When Roger bites off more Toonish trouble than Eddie can swallow, the answer to the question, Who Wacked Roger Rabbit?, suddenly becomes no laughing matter.
-Like P-P-P-Plugged, the book is non-canon to either the first book, or the film.
+Who Wacked Roger Rabbit? is the third novel in Gary K. Wolf's Roger Rabbit/Toontown series.
+The story follows private detective Eddie Valiant, who is hired as Gary Cooper's bodyguard while the actor scouts locations in Toontown for his next film, Hi, Toon!, a screwball comedy.

+The situation takes an unexpected turn when Cooper's co-star is revealed to be Roger Rabbit, with whom Eddie has little patience.
+A criminal then threatens to kill Cooper if the film is completed, drawing Eddie, Cooper, Roger, and Jessica Rabbit into a mystery that puts Toontown in danger.

+Like P-P-P-Plugged, the novel is separate from the continuity of both the first novel and the 1988 film.